mackawara/mackawara.com/README.md

 # mackawara.com
-This is the official mackawara.com site  built on html,css and vanill JS
+This is the official mackawara.com site  built on html,css and vanill aJS
 # Tech Stack
 As mentioned abpve the UI is built on vanilla HTML.
 CSS and JS The backend is built on NODE js and the database is MongoDB